nopSolutions/nopCommerce-Docs/en/developer/plugins/payment-method.md

     }
     ```

 - **ProcessPaymentAsync**.
 This method is always invoked right before a customer places an order.
 Use it when you need to process payment before an order is stored in a database.
 For example, capture or authorize credit card.
-Usually, this method is used when a customer is not redirected to a third-party site for completing payment and all payments are handled on your site (for example, *PayPal Direct*).
+Usually, this method is used when a customer is not redirected to a third-party site for completing payment and all payments are handled on your site (for example, *PayPalCommerce*).

     ```csharp
     public Task<ProcessPaymentResult> ProcessPaymentAsync(ProcessPaymentRequest processPaymentRequest)